AugustKarlstedt/slideslive-downloader/README.md

 ## how to use
-I have some hardcoded values, change them as appropriate I also download the main video directly from the webpage in browser by just finding the mp4 file in source.
+I have some hardcoded values, change them as appropriate I also download the main video directly from the webpage in browser by just finding the mp4 file in source. and I use packages like progressbar2, opencv, and idk maybe some other stuff.
+Look at the source and install those packages.

 e.g.
 Beyond “tabula rasa” in reinforcement learning: agents that remember, adapt, and generalize